Allen County, Indiana Places

 Conducting research on a historic site, structure, vessel or landscape?
 Consult the nation's largest archive of historical architectural, engineering, and landscape documentation - the HABS/HAER/HALS Collection - in Historic American Buildings Survey/Historic American Engineering Record/Historic American Landscapes Survey Access publication-quality downloads of measured drawings, black & white and color photographs large format photographs, and written historical reports at NO COST!
 Copied from a September 28, 2017 post by the Heritage Documentation Programs, NPS on Facebook from the The Library of Congress.
 The Federal Historic Preservation Laws publication is an anthology of Federal laws and portions of laws related to the preservation of the United States' cultural heritage.
 The 5th edition is available online as a .PDF from the National Park Service.
 It is the definitive collection of cultural resource management and historic preservation laws in the US. in the 294 page Federal Historic Preservation Laws The Official Compilation of U.S. Cultural Heritage Statutes 2018 Edition at the National Park Service.

-March 11, 2023 post by Heritage Documentation Programs, NPS on Facebook:
+March 11, 2023 post by the Heritage Documentation Programs, NPS on Facebook:

 From #abandonedbuildings to #zoos!